duarteocarmo/duarteocarmo.com/content/posts/106-how-I-hermes.md

 [OpenClaw](https://openclaw.ai/), [NemoClaw](https://github.com/NVIDIA/NemoClaw), [NanoClaw](https://nanoclaw.dev/), [Nanobot](https://github.com/HKUDS/nanobot), [IronClaw](https://www.ironclaw.com/).
 There are a lot of alternatives out there.
 So why Hermes?
 I don't know.
 It's a bit like asking about tabs vs. spaces or Vim vs. Emacs.
 I tried 3-4 and nothing really stuck with me - except for Hermes.
 I didn't notice any feature impairing bugs - which was a good start.

 If I had to mention two things: The first is the robust [cron jobs + reminders setup](https://hermes-agent.nousresearch.com/docs/user-guide/features/cron/).
-The agent automatically creates jobs, re-runs them aat a schedule, knows when NOT to ping you.
+The agent automatically creates jobs, re-runs them at a schedule, knows when NOT to ping you.
 The second is the [automated skill-creation](https://hermes-agent.nousresearch.com/docs/user-guide/features/skills#agent-managed-skills-skill_manage-tool).
-Then the agent does something "complex" it creates a skill for it.
+When the agent does something "complex" it creates a skill for it.
 Next time it needs to do it - it loads that same skill.
 It works really well.

 ## There's something great here.

 Some say that tools like OpenClaw and Hermes are gigantic piles of vibe-coded slop.
 And I agree - some of it definitely is.
 There are bugs here and there.
 But they're getting more and more fixed.
 And I like Hermes' [Philosophy](https://github.com/NousResearch/hermes-agent/blob/main/AGENTS.md#contribution-rubric--what-we-want--what-we-dont) on this.

 But these products are also deeply interesting.
 They are a tinkerer's dream.
 With enough time and care, you can really transform them into something insanely useful.
 It takes time.
 It takes patience, and a good amount of technical expertise.
-It reminds me of spending time Jailbreaking my iPhone, or learning about VIM.
+It reminds me of spending time Jailbreaking my iPhone, or learning about Vim.
 It's fun!

 Not only fun - these tools are also a productivity boost - a small glance into the future.
 Even the big boys have noticed.
 [Google's Gemini Spark](https://gemini.google/overview/agent/spark/) is a good example.

-Let's hope they don't ruin it for the rest of us.
+Let's hope they don't ruin it for the rest of us. [ref]I would feel bad if I didn't include a sentence or two about security.
+So here it is.
+None of these personal assistants are perfect.
+They are all vulnerable to the [lethal trifecta](https://simonwillison.net/2025/Jun/16/the-lethal-trifecta/).
+Act [accordingly](https://hermes-agent.nousresearch.com/docs/user-guide/security/).[/ref]